-current faves = best first watches of 2021
+current faves = best first watches so far in 2022

 To start with the universe, then give you just two people.
 To make you love them, make them love each other, and make one of them leave life and love behind, in just ten minutes, just one scene.

 I love looking at the village from here, it looks so different...
 You see it all clearly and at once, as in a poet's eye.

 A production line of wings.
 The bleached black and white of heaven.
 The tinkling piano, beautiful and…